 Alameda agrees to pay $11M to son of man who died while police restrained him

-ALAMEDA, Calif. - The city of Alameda on Thursday agreed to pay the 7-year-old son of Mario Gonzalez $11 million, the largest award paid to a child in California in at least 10 years, according to the boy's lawyer.
+ALAMEDA, Calif. - The city of Alameda on Thursday agreed to pay $11 million to the son of Mario Gonzalez, who died after officers pinned him down and placed him face down on the ground for several minutes.

+In addition, the city also agreed to pay another $350,000 in a settlement with the 26-year-old's mother, Edith Arenales, who had filed a separate lawsuit.

 Gonzalez died after three officers struggled to restrain him in a prone position in April 2021.

-The Alameda County coroner’s office ruled the death a hominide, and later said that Gonzalez died from methamphetamine along with stress from being restrained.
+The Alameda County coroner’s office ruled the death a homicide, and later said that Gonzalez died from methamphetamine along with stress from being restrained.

 Attorneys for Gonzalez’s family commissioned their own autopsy, which found he died from restrained asphyxia.